RubyLearning/blog/content/post/2007/01/20/kidzworld-one-of-the-largest-ruby-on-rails-sites-ever-deployed.md

 ---
-title: 'Kidzworld: One Of The Largest Ruby On Rails Sites Ever Deployed'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-01-20"
-layout: post
 categories:
 - news
 - rails
+date: 2007-01-20
+layout: post
+title: 'Kidzworld: One Of The Largest Ruby On Rails Sites Ever Deployed'
 ---

 **Kidzworld**: a fully moderated, safe and secure social networking site for kids.
 In this world, internet savvy grade-schoolers can play games, enter contests, win prizes, test their knowledge in trivia